entropyxyz/entropy-docs/docs/Slashing.md

 ---
-sidebar_position: 6
+sidebar_position: 9
 ---

 # Slashing

-coming soonish
+Slashing is how validator nodes are penalized for 'misbehaving' during the signing process.

+It is not yet implemented.